-- I taught messages on five of the tests during Sunday School at Woodland Christian Church.
-The other two tests will be taught in October.
-I also provided links for the messages below.
+- I taught messages on six of the tests at Woodland Christian Church.
+Links to each message are below.

 - First John was written, “that you may know that you have eternal life” (1 John 5:13).
 As a result, 1 John is referenced more than any other book.

 Test 1: Have I experienced godly sorrow that produces repentance?